 With respect to the record at issue in the current appeal, I note that in most cases, the number of placements is below two.
-In all of these cases, I am satisfied that the participating agency is very small and identification of the agencies, including their addresses and anyone who works for them, could allow anyone familiar with them to make reasonable inferences as to the identities of the workfare participants.
-To the extent that their identities can be ascertained, this would reveal that they are on workfare and thus disclosure would reveal information 'about" them.
-Therefore, based on the approaches taken in Orders P-230 and P-644, I find that, with two exceptions, the names of the participating agencies, their addresses and contact person constitutes personal information.
+In all of these cases, I am satisfied that the participating agency is very small and identification of the agencies could allow anyone familiar with them to make reasonable inferences as to the identities of the workfare participants.
+To the extent that their identities can be ascertained, this would reveal that they are on workfare and thus disclosure would reveal information "about" them.
+Therefore, based on the approaches taken in Orders P-230 and P-644, I find that, with two exceptions, the information at issue is personal information.

-Two of the participating organizations are larger than the others and the numbers of participants in each is also greater.
+Two of the participating organizations are larger than the others and the number of participants in each is also greater.
 On first blush it would not appear that the principles enunciated in Orders P-230 and P-644 would apply.
 However, after considering the totality of the evidence, I find the City's arguments that the identities of individual recipients could still be revealed by disclosure of this information to be persuasive.
 In this regard, I find that, given the nature of the two remaining organizations and the nature of the types of work which would "typically" be done by individuals on workfare, there is a reasonable expectation that at least some of these individuals could be identified through disclosure of the record and would similarly reveal that they are on workfare.
-The possible identification of only one individual from each organization is all that is required to bring the names, addresses and contact person of the two remaining organizations within the definition of "personal information".
+The possible identification of only one individual from each organization is all that is required to bring the names of the two remaining organizations within the definition of "personal information".